codezombies/hybris-gcpmediaserver/README.md

-# gcpimageserver
+## gcpimageserver
-hybris extension to integrate media with google cloud platform's storage
+gcpimageserver is a hybris extension to integrate media management with Google Cloud Platform's (GCP) cloud storage.
+The integration is seamless and can be configured on a folder-by-folder basis.
+The media can be created and can be deleted in the backoffice and the changes will reflect in the GCP's cloud storage.

 ### pre-requisites
 * a [google cloud platform](https://cloud.google.com/) account